 It’s an approach grounded in real results; upper-quartile employee engagement scores and metrics which reveal the success of ongoing initiatives:

 - Training and development – up by 11% points in one year

 - Recognition – up by 16% points

-People Insight have helped Arrow measure employee engagement since 2016.
+People Insight have helped Arrow measure employee engagement on an ongoing basis since back in 2016.
 We’ve also helped design and implement a 360 degree feedback programme, with workshops, facilitation and communications interventions to help improve performance further.

 Arrow Communications is one of the UK’s leading independent providers of telephony, data, IT and energy solutions for businesses with an unrivalled reputation of delivering excellent, personal customer service.

 Arrow offers a diverse portfolio ranging from hosted telephony and mobiles, through to mobile device management, telephone systems, IT services and voice and data connectivity.